broklyn777/markdownnextjsblog/posts/how-to-capture-screenshots-in-raspberry-pi-4.md

 images : ["images/How-to-capture-screenshots-in-Raspberry-PI-4.png"]
 slug : "how-to-capture-screenshots-in-raspberry-pi-4"
-summary : "Raspi does not provide screenshots functionality by default. you use software and tool to take a screenshot in raspi." tags : ["Raspberry", "Raspi 4", "screensshots", "capture screen shots", "Gnome Screenshot", "install gnome screenshot"] title : "How to capture screenshots in Raspberry PI 4"
+summary : "Raspi does not provide screenshots functionality by default. you use software and tool to take a screenshot in raspi." tagsxxx : ["Raspberry", "Raspi 4", "screensshots", "capture screen shots", "Gnome Screenshot", "install gnome screenshot"] title : "How to capture screenshots in Raspberry PI 4"

 ---